kickingvegas/SequencePlot/README.md

 * GNU Plotutils
 * Python 2.6+

-## Release Notes (v0.2)
+## Release Notes (v0.3)

 This code is stable enough to draw sequence diagrams.
-That said, it is still a work in progress.
+Come in, the water is fine.

 ### TODO

 * Stable documentation of classes
 * Better error handling
 * Package the module using standard Python distribution conventions.
+* More code examples

 ## Quick Start